Why commercial dog treats are no way to reward your dog

 Give homemade dog treats a try

-We so hope you will give our dog treat mixes a try.
-And do please let us know how you get on.
-We’re hoping to make a sea change in the way pet parents reward their dogs.
-We’d very much like you to be part of it!
+I so hope you will give my dog treat baking mixes a try.
+And do please let me know how you get on.
+I’m hoping to make a sea change in the way pet parents reward their dogs.
+I’d very much like you to be part of it!